BartekR/AdventOfCode/2020/PowerShell/Day10/README.md

 Lazy caterer: 1, 2, 4, 7, 11, 16, 22, 29, 37, ...
 ```

-6 elements - let's stick just to combinations, that contain boundaries (1, 6) - meaning we can consider 1, 2, 3 and 4 elements combinations
+6 elements - let's stick just to combinations, that contain boundaries (1, 6) - meaning we can consider 1, 2 and 3 elements combinations.
+We can't remove 4 elements, as would stay only with the boundaries, and `6 - 1 > 3`.

 ```cmd
 1 2 3 4 5 6 <-- all elements (1 combination)